 My favourite part is that I LOVE my job!
 It is so fulfilling to make something from pieces of fabric and transform it into something beautiful and useful!
 Working as a machinist gets classified as a "factory job" and there is a lot of stigma around that.
 To me these jobs are vital and especially for fashion you need to learn a bit of every process to make a garment - not just the design part.

-Kym with Sue (retired from Merino Country) & Wendy at Merino Country's 25th Celebration, 2018
+Wendy (Sue's Daughter), Kym and Sue (retired from Merino Country) at Merino Country's 25th Celebration, 2018

 What is your favourite Merino Country piece that you've made and worn?